gokcehan/lf/doc.md

 ## find (modal) (default `f`), find-back (modal) (default `F`), find-next (default `;`), find-prev (default `,`)

-Read key(s) to find the appropriate file name match in the forward/backward direction and jump to the next/previous match.
+Read key(s) to find the appropriate filename match in the forward/backward direction and jump to the next/previous match.

 ## search (default `/`), search-back (default `?`), search-next (default `n`), search-prev (default `N`)

-Read a pattern to search for a file name match in the forward/backward direction and jump to the next/previous match.
+Read a pattern to search for a filename match in the forward/backward direction and jump to the next/previous match.

 ## filter (modal), setfilter